 - On Star Trek: Deep Space Nine, this is Nog's role in the holodeck caper in "Badda Bing, Badda Bang", presumably because of his excellent hearing.

 - Safecrackers is one of the games played on The Price Is Right.
 A big prize is locked behind a vault and contestants have to use 3 numbers on the vault by guessing the price of a small item.
+(Ironically, one contestant who the game in the 80s was a locksmith and another was a police officer.)

 - In a season two episode of Person of Interest, the person Reese has to protect is a retired safecracker who gets blackmailed by his old gang into cracking one last safe.
 Finch mentions that cracking a safe by the sound of the tumblers is a lost art.
 He doesn't mention the fact that this is because modern safes are designed so that thieves can't do that anymore (Which, given that the safecracker succeeds in opening the safe, proves that either he's really good or the safe was obsolete).